-JPJA is perhaps the first ever DeFi contract*.
-One hundred shares were issued with a promise of a future dividend based on the verifiable result of an underlying asset.
+JPJA is arguably the very first 1/N NFT and possibly the first ever DeFi contract.
+One hundred tokens were issued with a promise of a future dividend based on the verifiable result of an underlying asset.

 On 27 June 2014 I tokenized an eBook and promised a future dividend based on its revenues.
 Here’s the announcement on Bitcointalk:

 On 28 June 2014 the token supply was locked at 100 and the description updated to: “1 share = 1 % of eBook tips.
 See JPJA.net”.

 On 27 December 2014 all holders of JPJA received the promised dividend.